 - Strengthen your core and lower limb muscles, particularly your hips

-- Contact a physiotherapist if you’re unsure what exercises you should do
+- Contact a sports physiotherapist if you’re unsure what exercises you should do

 - Try to switch the physical activity that you do such as include swimming in your regime